-An inclusive approach ensures support for students with a disability, cultural and linguistic diversity, the LGBTQI+ community, mental health challenges, gifted or highly able, and all in the context of their cultural values, needs and requirements, to ensure every student can experience success.
+An inclusive approach ensures support for students with a disability, culturally and linguistic diversity, the LGBTQI+ community, mental health challenges, gifted or highly able, and all in the context of their cultural values, needs and requirements, to ensure every student can experience success.

 At Cornish College we have developed a ‘statement of commitment’ to inclusion:

 Through this inclusive lens, we can feel confident that this generation, who have shown themselves to be the amongst the most educated, technologically proficient and adept, willing to challenge tradition structures and non-complacent cohort, are ready and eager to reshape the inclusiveness, equity and sustainability of our world.
-At all levels of society, we need to further cultivate and enhance this.

 Inclusion is beneficial to everyone, creating a win-win situation and in no way detracts from anyone else’s experience.